Author: William Shakespeare | Page Count: 120

 Leaving that aside, it's a comedy, so there's laughs, right?
 Oh, yes; most of which spring from the staging of a play within the play.
 Things are getting puzzling again.
 Sorry.
 The short version: there's a level of unnecessary self-censorship and second-guessing that reaches absurdist levels, many unlucky coincidences, a clingy lover or two, much innuendo, and a butt-load of ass jokes.

-It's set in Athens but it's believed that Shakespeare wasn't particularly well-travelled, so his exotic locations can feel more like they're just down the road from Stratford; but that, I guess, just adds to the comedic value.
+It's set in Athens but it's believed that Shakespeare wasn't particularly well-travelled, so his exotic locations can feel more like they're just down the road from Stratford-upon-Avon.
+But that, I guess, just adds to the comedic value.

 4 love-shafts out of 5